Ashwin Joshi: Political career

 He enrolled in politics from student life.
 He served as president of Holkar Science College for two consecutive years (1980-1981 & 1981-1982).
 Afterwards, in 1982-1983 he held position of secretary at Devi Ahilya Vishwavidyalaya, Indore.
 He then held positions at Madhya Pradesh youth Congress and Indore city Congress Committee.
 He then got elected as MLA for three consecutive terms from Indore-3 constituency in between 1998 and 2013.
+Narayan Prasad Shukla and Mahesh Joshi (Madhya Pradesh politician) played a significant role in strengthening the political foundation of Ashwin Joshi in Indore’s Vidhan Sabha constituency number 3.
+Owing to his strong influence and deep public connect in the constituency, Shukla actively supported Joshi during elections and was regarded as one of the key figures behind his political rise in the region.